anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   using the IDevID secret.

-  When the registrar forwards a certification request by the pledge to a backend RA, the registrar is RECOMMENDED to wrap the original certification request in a nested message signed with its own credentials as described in {{RFC9483, Section 5.2.2.1}}.
+  When the registrar forwards a certification request by the pledge to a backend RA/CA, the registrar is RECOMMENDED to wrap the original certification request in a nested message signed with its own credentials as described in {{RFC9483, Section 5.2.2.1}}.
-  This explicitly conveys the consent by the registrar to the RA while retaining the certification request with its proof of origin provided by the pledge signature.
+  This explicitly conveys the consent by the registrar to the RA while retaining the original certification request with its proof of origin provided by the pledge signature.

   In case additional trust anchors (besides the pinned-domain-cert)